-(a) The information pertains to personal information on a third party natural person, but only when its revelation would constitute a violation of an individual's right against self-incrimination, including, but not limited to, records or information subject to attorney-client or doctor-patient relationship;

-(b) The information has been specifically authorized to be kept secret or considered classified in the interest of national security by the President through an Executive Order duly published in the Official Gazette and in at least two (2) newspapers of general circulation, subject to the following provisions:

-(i) The Supreme Court may, upon complaint by any citizen, inquire into the sufficiency of the factual basis for the President's determination;

-(ii) Such information shall be reviewed every five (5) years by the head of the appropriate agency concerned for purposes of declassification and making available to the public; and

-(iii) Such information shall finally be deemed declassified and open to the public after a period of fifteen (15) years from the date of publication of the said Executive Order in the Official Gazette or in a newspaper of general circulation, whichever was first.
+- 7 (a) The information pertains to personal information on a third party natural 8 person, but only when its revelation would constitute a violation of an 9 individual's right against self-incrimination, including, but not limited to, 10 records or information subject to attorney-client or doctor-patient 11 relationship; - 12 (b) The information has been specifically authorized to be kept secret or 13 considered classified in the interest of national security by the President 14 through an Executive Order duly published in the Official Gazette and in at 15 least two (2) newspapers of general circulation, subject to the following 16 provisions: - 17 (i) The Supreme Court may, upon complaint by any citizen, inquire into 18 the sufficiency of the factual basis for the President's determination; - 19(ii)Such information shall be reviewed every five (5) years by the head of20the appropriate agency concerned for purposes of declassification and21making available to the public; and - 22 (iii) Such information shall finally be deemed declassified and open to the 23 public after a period of fifteen (15) years from the date of publication of 24 the said Executive Order in the Official Gazette or in a newspaper of 25 general circulation, whichever was first.

-(c) The information is maintained by law enforcement agencies for criminal law enforcement, or, relates to the detection and investigation of crime, including those maintained on any individual or compiled in the course of a criminal investigation by any law enforcement agency: Provided that the disclosure of such public record or information:

-(i) Could reasonably be expected to interfere with the prevention, detection, suppression, or investigation of any criminal activity or with law enforcement operations;

-(ii) Would deprive a person of a right to a fair trial or an impartial adjudication;

-(iii) Could reasonably be expected to constitute an unwarranted invasion of personal privacy;

-(vi) Could reasonably be expected to disclose the identity of a confidential source, including a foreign agency or authority, or any private institution which furnished information on a confidential basis, or the information furnished by a confidential source;

-(v) Would disclose techniques and procedures for law enforcement investigations or prosecutions, or would disclose guidelines for law enforcement investigations or prosecutions; (vi) Could reasonably be expected to endanger the life or physical safety of any individual, harm the security of any property or system, including a building; or
+The information is maintained by law enforcement agencies for criminal law 1 (c) enforcement, or, relates to the detection and investigation of crime, including 2 those maintained on any individual or compiled in the course of a criminal 3 investigation by any law enforcement agency: Provided that the disclosure of 4 such public record or information: 5 (i) Could reasonably be expected to interfere with the prevention, 6 detection, suppression, or investigation of any criminal activity or with 7 law enforcement operations; 8 Would deprive a person of a right to a fair trial or an impartial 9 (ii)10 adjudication; Could reasonably be expected to constitute an unwarranted invasion of (iii) 11 personal privacy; 12 Could reasonably be expected to disclose the identity of a confidential 13 (iv) source, including a foreign agency or authority, or any private 14 institution which furnished information on a confidential basis, or the 15 information furnished by a confidential source; 16 Would disclose techniques and procedures for law enforcement (v) 17 investigations or prosecutions, or would disclose guidelines for law 18 enforcement investigations or prosecutions; 19 Could reasonably be expected to endanger the life or physical safety of 20 (vi) any individual, harm the security of any property or system, including 21 a building; or 22 Could harm the security of any property or system, including, but not (vii) 23 limited to, a building, vehicle, computer or communications system: 24

-(vii) Could harm the security of any property or system, including, but not limited to, a building, vehicle, computer or communications system: Provided, however, that records or information relating to the administration, management and direction of a law enforcement agency shall be public.
+Provided, however, that records or information relating to the administration, management and direction of a law enforcement agency shall be public.